Solar Panel Cost Guide in Monticello, IL (2025 Update)

 What is the average cost of installing solar panels in Monticello?

-The average cost of solar panels in Monticello is about $18,800 for a 5-kW system and $37,600 for a 10-kW system before the ITC, but the actual cost will depend on things like the kind of solar panels you want, what size system you need and how much energy you use.
+The average cost of solar panels in Monticello is about $18,800 for a 5-kW system and $37,600 for a 10-kW system before the ITC, but the real cost will depend on stuff like the type of solar panels you want, what size system you need and how much energy you consume.

 Is it worth going solar in Monticello?